Giancarlo Stanton Player Props: Yankees vs. Astros

-On Thursday, Giancarlo Stanton (.500 slugging percentage in past 10 games, including three home runs) and the New York Yankees play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:15 PM ET.
+On Friday, Giancarlo Stanton (on the back of going 1-for-4 with a home run and two RBI) and the New York Yankees play the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 7:05 PM ET.

-In his last game, he collected four RBI (going 2-for-4 with a home run) against the Rays.
+He hit a home run while going 1-for-4 in his previous game against the Astros.

 Giancarlo Stanton Game Info & Props vs. the Astros